-The main plus is that they avoid the main problem headphones present – not being able to sleep comfortably on your side.
+The main plus is that they avoid the main problem with headphones – not being able to sleep comfortably on your side.

 There are 3 different styles of pillow speaker, each of which I’ll be looking at in this review:

 - Flat under-pillow speakers.

-- Small speakers you can place where you like.
+- Small speakers which you can place where you like.

 - Memory foam pillows with built-in speakers.

-Hopefully you’ll find one which allows you to listen to your music comfortably and privately at night.
+Hopefully, you’ll find one below which allows you to listen to your music in comfort.